|

 organization.
 We are a member based organization that is dedicated to the

 restoration and preservation of the USS LCI 713.
-Our Mission is to preserve
+Our Mission is

-have played in our nation's history, and the importance of preserving
+Forces have played in our nation's history, and the importance of preserving

 historic naval ships for future generations.
 The USS LCI (L)